Submit a Tip

 WHAT TIPSTERS NEED TO KNOW

-There is evidence that disclosure of some or all of a tip is necessary to establish someone’s innocence.
+Establishing Innocence; If there is evidence that disclosing part or all of a tip is necessary to prove someone’s innocence, a court may require disclosure.

-Do not send any sexually explicit images or videos because they will be forwarded directly to law enforcement and the sender’s anonymity cannot be assured.
-These will not be treated as a Crime Stoppers tip and will not be eligible for a reward.
+Sexually Explicit Content; Do not submit sexually explicit images or videos.
+These will be forwarded directly to law enforcement, and your anonymity cannot be guaranteed.
+Such submissions are not considered Crime Stoppers tips and will not be eligible for rewards.